coderefinery/DEPRECATED-git-archaeology/_episodes/01-inspecting-history.md

 + 65870f9c4147bace639a92b08250911b541364fe
 ```

-These six commits are on `haiku` but are not on `master`.
+These six commits are on the branch `haiku` but are not on `master`.

-Sometimes branches received different commits, then you will see hashes with "+" and "-" in front of them.
+Sometimes branches received different commits, then you will see hashes with
+"+" and "-" in front of them.